Debugging and Benchmarking#

 126}

-If you want to try uart2.pru0.c
+If you want to try uart2.pru0.c, run the following:

 bone$ *make TARGET=uart2.pru0*